 Imagine looking inside the local middle school where you know there are children that have fallen behind and could catch up with just a little extra help – but won’t get it.
 And think about how they will probably drop out … forever handicapping their future.

 For the first time in recent history, the average life expectancy in the America has declined.
 A deadly mixture of obesity, and addiction is propelling us into an abyss of sickness; physical, mental and social.
-Loneliness and isolation has overtaken our increasingly older population, especially in rural areas.
+Loneliness and isolation has overtaken our increasingly older population, especially in smaller towns.
 Our very well-being, individually and collectively, is under attack.

 Once firmly grounded by generations of locally owned businesses, our communities have lost their roots.
 The leadership these owners provided has been displaced by transient box stores and Wall Street based chains.
 Schools are now more concerned about budgets and standardized tests than they are about children.
 Local beautification efforts, well – that’s a thing of the past.
 Food banks are full of patrons, but food on the shelves … not so much.